1

 The tobacco shop’s display window viewed from the corner.

-Amidst the array of cigarette tins, cigar boxes, pipes, and the like, a single sign hung diagonally.
+Amidst the array of cigarette tins, cigar boxes, pipes, and other items hung a single sign at a diagonal.

 What was written on this sign was: “Tobacco smoke is the gate to heaven.”